 The 2023 application round will close on 15th October 2023.

 The bursary is open to artists of all skill levels – from young and emerging artists to experienced creators.

-The Bursary Award for 2019 is AUD$1,500 which could be used to assist with payment of attendance/registration fees, travel and accommodation.
+The Bursary Award for 2023 has increased to AUD$3,000 which could be used to assist with payment of attendance/registration fees, travel and accommodation.

 What can you use the bursary for?

 The bursary can be used to support travel and attendance at a self-devised professional or creative development activity.
 Your activity must be completed by December 31st 2024.
 Confirmation of acceptance into your chosen activity isn’t required to apply, but will be required for payment of the bursary to the successful applicant.

 Suitable activities include attending a:

 which will assist you to develop your artistic practice.